Repsejs/CM2036-gesture-recognition-lab/README.md

 - Install Python 3.12
 - Install all required packages (TensorFlow, NumPy, Pandas, etc.)

 ### 4. Get data collection program

-Clone the below repo that will be used for data collection either with an sd card or with a serial connection, follow the link and its instructions
+Clone the below repo that will be used for data collection either with an sd card (still requires serial) or with a serial connection, follow the link and its instructions

+Make sure to place the folder in your gd32v103 toolchain projects folder and use your toolchains provided makefile, .deps, and .vscode!

+Furthemore keep the current repository and this separate to avoid dependency collision

 ```bash
 https://github.com/Repsejs/gesture_data_collection
 ```

-(Make sure to place the folder in your gd32v103 toolchain projects folder and use your toolchains provided makefile, .deps, and .vscode!)

 ### 4. Prepare Your Data

 Place your IMU data CSV file in the `data/` directory.
 See `data/sample_data_format.md` for the expected format.

+There is also a provided data file that can be used!

 ### 5. Launch Jupyter (Optional, if you dont want to use an IDE)